Injury and Violence Prevention Program

 New funding opportunity for strategic planning consulting

-The Wisconsin DHS, DPH seeks applicants for a strategic planning consultant.
+The Wisconsin Department of Health Services (DHS), Division of Public Health (DPH) seeks applicants for a strategic planning consultant.
 Applying agencies and individuals must demonstrate previous successful experience developing state, county, or city-level strategic plans or other organizational strategic plans.
-A Frequently Asked Question section will be regularly updated on this page during the application period.
+The Frequently Asked Questions section will be regularly updated on this page during the application period.

 The deadline to apply for this funding opportunity is 11:59 p.m. on Friday, November 29, 2024.